gjwdyk/WAF-Demo-Notes/Inspect-UserName-Password-Chrome/README.md

-# Inspect UserName and Password Input Field on Chrome
+# Inspect UserName and Password Input Field on Chrome (including Microsoft Edge)

 Obtaining the "username" and "password" information from Input Field of a browser depends on:
 - [ ] The Browser itself.
 Some browsers provide shortcut commands, others don't.
 But they all share a formal syntax to obtain the "username" and "password" information from the Input Field.